Palworld is already getting a Pokémon mod

 While Palworld is gaining traction with gamers, it is being scrutinized by some.
 Pocketpair has been accused of using AI to create the game’s Pals (although there has yet to be concrete proof of this) and ripping off Pokémon models.

 While the game is facing some scrutiny, gamers are seeing it as a fun crafting survival game.
-It will be interesting to see how these controversies play out and if The Pokémon Company gets involved on a legal level.
+It will be interesting to see how these controversies play out and if The Pokémon Company gets involved legally.

 Image credit: Pocketpair